Credit Card Minimum Spend

 Many utilities and other service providers allow you to pay more than what you owe at any given time.
 If you are a few hundred dollars short of meeting minimum spend, consider prepaying some of your utilities or your cell phone bill.
 Some insurance providers also allow prepayment, so consider looking into prepaying your car, renter’s, or homeowner’s insurance to meet your minimum spend.

 Tuition and Childcare

 Many schools, childcare centers, and colleges accept credit card payments.
 Some charge a fee, but others may not.
 Like with the other options in this post, analyze the numbers to make sure the benefit outweighs the fee.
-For a big sign-up bonus, it likely could be worth it.
+For a big welcome offer, incurring a fee for using a credit card would likely be worth it.

 Bill payment services, such as Plastiq, allow you to use your credit card to pay bills that normally do not allow payment via credit card.
 Plastiq allows you to use a credit card to pay student loans, rent, car payments, mortgage payments (Mastercard only), and many others.
-Plastiq charges a 2.85% fee, but occasionally has specials that bring the fee down as low as 1.0%.
+Plastiq charges a 2.9% fee.
+In the past, they occasionally had specials that bring the fee down as low as 1.0%.
 Visa and Mastercard have few restrictions on Plastiq (Visa typically does not allow mortgage payments).
-Amex only allows payments for government, some utilities, education, residential rent, and club fees and memberships.

 Pay Your Taxes